netdata/blog/content/posts/redefining-monitoring-netdata.md

-I wanted to follow up [Ron Miller's article in TechCrunch](https://techcrunch.com/2019/09/25/netdata-a-monitoring-startup-with-50-year-old-founder-announces-17m-series-a/) about Netdata’s Series A funding last month with the story of how Netdata was created.
+I wanted to follow up [Ron Miller's article in TechCrunch](https://techcrunch.com/2019/09/25/netdata-a-monitoring-startup-with-50-year-old-founder-announces-17m-series-a/) about Netdata's Series A funding last month with the story of how Netdata's inception was created's inception.
 It all started when I got... pissed off.

 ## How Netdata was born

 In 2013, I worked for a company that relied on financial transactions.
-We had a very simple SLA: all financial transactions had to be completed within 3 seconds.
+We had a very simple SLA: complete all financial transactions within 3 seconds.

 We were migrating the infrastructure from colocated (physical servers) to the cloud (VMs).
 The transition was not smooth.
-We had a lot of issues on the cloud side, which we couldn’t even detect.
+We had a lot of issues on the cloud side, which we couldn't even detect.
 Business metrics were randomly reporting significant loss of volume and a very bad SLA, but at the operational level we saw no issues—everything seemed to be working perfectly.
 Traces were showing a large delay in several transactions, but there were no failures.